Aldila Sutjiadi

 Aldila Sutjiadi (born 2 May 1995) is an Indonesian professional tennis player who specializes in doubles.

-She has career-high rankings of world No. 26 in doubles, achieved on 23 October 2023, and No. 344 in singles, achieved on 24 May 2021.
+She has been the highest-ranked Indonesian woman in doubles since May 2021 and reached a career-high doubles ranking of world No. 26 on 23 October 2023.

-Sutjiadi has won six doubles titles on the WTA Tour and five doubles titles on the WTA Challenger Tour, as well as one singles title and fifteen doubles titles on the ITF Circuit.
-She is currently the highest-ranked Indonesian tennis player in doubles by the WTA.
+Sutjiadi has won ten doubles titles on the WTA Tour and five at WTA 125 level, as well as one singles title and sixteen doubles titles on the ITF Circuit.